smetanadvorak/alpes_hand_interface/README.md

-# A Python interface for Alpes robotic hands.
+# Python interface for Alpes robotic hands

 ## Dependencies
 You have to use Python 3 (tested on 3.8) with the following packages installed: